Bruce Gowdy

-Bruce Gowdy is an American guitarist, best known for his work with World Trade, and Unruly Child.
+Bruce Betts Gowdy is an American guitarist, best known for his work with World Trade, Stone Fury, and Unruly Child.

 Biography

+Early work included being the lead guitarist in the short-lived science fiction themed Disneyland rock band Halyx, for which he composed some of the original songs.

 Gowdy was a founding member of World Trade with Billy Sherwood and Guy Allison.
-He later formed Unruly Child with Allison.
+He and Sherwood were temporarily proposed as replacements for Trevor Rabin and Jon Anderson respectively in Yes in the late 1980s.

+Allison and Gowdy continued writing together, which led to the formation of Unruly Child.
 He was also a member of Stone Fury and has worked with musician Mercedes.
-He also produced Glenn Hughes' From Now On... album from 1994.
+He also worked with Glenn Hughes, including co-producing his From Now On... album from 1994.

 He toured with the Japanese rock star Eikichi Yazawa for over a decade.
-He was also in a futuristic space themed show band called Halyx in Disneyland Park, California in the early 80's, for which he played lead guitar and composed original songs.